Rayan Raveloson: Auxerre

+Young Boys

+On 18 January 2025, Raveloson signed a three-and-a-half-year contract with Young Boys in Switzerland.

 International career

 Raveloson made his Madagascar national team debut on 2 June 2019, in a friendly against Luxembourg, as a half-time substitute for Faneva Imà Andriatsima.
 He played at 2019 Africa Cup of Nations when Madagascar made a sensational run to the quarterfinals.